111+ Linux Statistics and Facts – Linux Rocks!

 Incapsula is not your run-of-the-mill content distribution network.
 It’s a multipurpose solution that mixes CDN, WAF, load balancing, and application delivery control in one monster of a product.

 We are talking about a CDN that makes your website environment look like a maximum-security prison.
+It’s little wonder that it was rebranded as FlexProtect because the new name reflects its nature much better.

 From the smart caching options, which lower bandwidth costs, to the Cache Shield on your origin server — Incapsula has it all figured out.